 - Other Benefits – Include life insurance (group term and split-dollar), dependent care and education assistance; and

-- Fringe – Benefits of de minimis value such as employee discounts, on-site meals, cell phones and qualified transportation expenses.
+- Fringe – Benefits of de minimus value such as employee discounts, on-site meals, cell phones and qualified transportation expenses.

 Often the nature and location of the respective business determines which benefits make the most sense to offer.
 If the employer exercises these other benefits wisely it can increase moral and make the employee think twice about leaving the employer.
 Most other benefits are excluded from the gross wages of the employee.
 ACT ON KNOWLEDGE.